semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 ### secret {#secret-in-webhook}

 An optional property used to sign the notification payload.
-This property is the name of a organzation-level [secret](../using-semaphore/secrets).
+This property is the name of an organization-level [secret](../using-semaphore/secrets).

 If this property is not provided, the notification payload is not signed.